 - Laundry facilities

 Belk Hall The largest residence hall housing up to 308 students, Belk Hall is a five-floor building in the center of campus, with an elevator.
-It also houses the Lavender Lounge and a quiet study space.
+It also houses the Lavender Lounge and the Quiet Study Space.

 Richardson Hall Richardson is a five-floor residence hall located near Vail Commons dining hall and houses up to 136 students.
 Each floor in Richardson has a TV/study lounge.

 Watts Hall Watts is a four-floor residence hall located on Dorm Row housing up to 79 students.
 Each floor in Watts has a large TV/study lounge.

 Akers, Irwin, and Knox Halls A set of three nearly identical two-story halls located near Patterson Court that includes kitchens, common rooms, and laundry rooms.